datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Yay!
 Consider your midterm project submitted!
-Others can now install your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch (take a look into the :ref:`Findoutmore <fom-midtermclone>` to see how)!
+Others can now install your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch (take a look into the :find-out-more:`on the published dataset <fom-midtermclone>` to see how)!

 .. index::
    pair: work on published YODA dataset; with DataLad